-- 51. The government changes in Czechoslovakia appear to be connected with the concern which the authorities showed for agricultural problems earlier in the year.
+51. The government changes in Czechoslovakia appear to be connected with the concern which the authorities showed for agricultural problems earlier in the year.
 At that time the lower levels of the National Committees to which new powers were given in the Administrative reorganization of 1960 were blamed for failure to cope with peasant conservatism, for the loss of agricultural labour to the towns and for the serious shortfall in new recruitment.
-The appointment of Barak, formerly Minister of the Interior, to head the new Commission for Direction of National Committees is evidently designed to remedy this situation. - 52.
-Otherwise the period has been uneventful.
+The appointment of Barak, formerly Minister of the Interior, to head the new Commission for Direction of National Committees is evidently designed to remedy this situation.

+52. Otherwise the period has been uneventful.
 Attention has been given to housing and the railways.
 Coalmining has suffered from a labour shortage in the Ostrava region and from a number of accidents.

-53. Ozechoslovak diplomatic relations with the United tates and with Yugoslavia have been marred by incidents.
+53. Czechoslovak diplomatic relations with the United States and with Yugoslavia have been marred by incidents, although Czechoslovakia at the same time continued to press ahead toward a claims settlement with the United States.

-54. Czechoslovakia continues to be a spearhead of bloc menetration in underdeveloped countries, especially in Africa and Latin America, as well as a centre for training for subversive activities.
+54. Czechoslovakia continues to be a spearhead of bloc penetration in underdeveloped countries, especially in Africa and Latin America, as well as a centre for training for subversive activities.